Hog's Back: Toponym

 This shows that it was known as the Hog's Back by Jane Austen's time.
 However, the medieval name for the ridge was Guildown (recorded first in 1035 where it was the site of the abduction of Prince Alfred of Wessex by Earl Godwin and then in the Pipe Rolls for 1190 and onwards) but this name is no longer in use.
-However, the name Guildown is evoked by Guildown Road, a residential road which climbs the southern side of the ridge on the southwestern fringes of Guildford.
+However, the name Guildown is evoked by Guildown Road, a residential road that climbs the southern side of the ridge on the southwestern fringes of Guildford.

 The Guild- element of Guildown is the same as that found in Guildford, meaning "gold".
 Various explanations have been suggested for the relationship between the names of Guildown and Guildford.
 Guildown may be an abbreviation of Guildford Down ("the Down by Guildford").
 The Hog's Back ends at Guildford, which is the point where the River Wey cuts through the North Downs.
 Alternatively, both Guildown and Guildford may derive independently from a gold-coloured feature; either the yellow flowers of the marsh marigold or the gold-coloured (sandy) soil of the hillside.